Leave of Absence/Withdrawal Information

 After an application is processed, notification is sent to academic advisors.
 It is important for you to consider who you might want to communicate with directly--a coach, a mentor, an employer, a club or volunteer organization you are actively involved in.
 In the long run, communicating directly with those people who might be directly impacted by your leave will be beneficial to your academic career.
 Communication will also help you plan your return from a Leave and may help maintain relationships that might be important to you, regardless of whether or not you return.

-Your financial liability for tuition, room and board, as well as any impact on your grades, are contingent on when you compete, sign, and submit the application.
+Your financial liability for tuition, room and board, as well as any impact on your grades, are contingent on when you complete, sign, and submit the application, if you are not completing the current semester.
+If you are completing the current semester, the effective date will automatically be the day after the last day of the semester and the application can be submitted during or at the completion of the semester.

 For information on financial liability, please refer to the student accounts website or reach out to the student accounts contact listed at the bottom of this page.

-Financial deadlines are posted on the academic calendar website.
+Financial deadlines and deadlines for receiving a "w" (withdrew from class) grade are posted on the academic calendar website.

 That is a question of perspective.
 It can be a helpful choice in supporting your ability to seek degree completion.
 However, it is important to consider what you will do while on leave to help you achieve your goals and to have a plan.